trikit/trikit/README.md

 ### Testing for Calendar Year Effects

-In [1] Appendix H, Mack proposes a test to assess the independence of the origin periods.
+In [1] Appendix H., Mack proposes a test to assess the independence of the origin periods.
 This test can be performed via `MackChainLadderResult`'s `cy_effects_test` method.
 Again using the RAA
 dataset: